NTUST-CFDlab/CFD_class_codes/README.md

 https://sites.google.com/view/cfd-lecture

-CFD Class Codes - Taipei Tech
+CFD Class Codes - Taiwan Tech
 This repository provides code resources for students in the Computational Fluid Dynamics (CFD) class at Taipei Tech, designed to support learning and practical implementation of CFD concepts.

 Disclaimer